zhouzi/linkhunter/README.md

-# LinkHunter
+# linkhunter

 Detect links that real users actually type.

-LinkHunter's purpose is to match links that users type as well as the ones they copy/paste.
+linkhunter's purpose is to match links that users type as well as the ones they copy/paste.
 The difference between the two is that users rarely type urls in the form of `http://twitter.com/` but rather `twitter.com`.
-It means that LinkHunter is able to match:
+It means that linkhunter is able to match:

 * `http://twitter.com/` in `Have a look at http://twitter.com/`
 * `twitter.com` in `Have a look at twitter.com`
 * `me@domain.com` in `Contact me@domain.com`

-Note that LinkHunter is meant to extract links from user's input but not to strictly validate urls or emails.
+Note that linkhunter is meant to extract links from user's input but not to strictly validate urls or emails.
 For example, while `user@domain` is a correct email address, it won't match it but would work with `user@domain.com`.

 When searching for "user typed" links, it will make sure to break on punctuation mark so `twitter.com` is properly matched in `Have a look at twitter.com!` and not `twitter.com!`.